-I've written the first part of my fan-fiction tribute, which comprises ten chapters, and am about to start the second chapter of the next part.
+I've written the first part of my fan-fiction tribute, which comprises ten chapters, and am in the middle of the second chapter of the next part.

 Synopsis: Mal and his crew are back.
 Always looking for a payday, Mal accepts a job from an old nemesis and occasional client: Badger.
 The payoff?
 More than he or his crew can imagine.
 But with such an astounding amount of scratch comes an equally astounding helping of danger.
 Read on!